Hydrochlorothiazide: Sport

 Use of hydrochlorothiazide is prohibited by the World Anti-Doping Agency for its ability to mask the use of performance-enhancing drugs.

-In July 2025, women's marathon world record holder Ruth Chepng'etich was provisionally suspended by the Athletics Integrity Unit after testing positive for hydrochlorothiazide.
+Ruth Chepng'etich, the women's marathon world record holder and the first woman to break both the 2:11:00 and 2:10:00 barriers for the marathon, was banned for 3 years on 23 October 2025 for the presence and use of hydrochlorothiazide.